-It was, I think exactly a year ago that we had Sarah tribe and Sandra Harding on the show to talk to us about communications and consent.
-They're both chartered physios, they have a business called HCP G, and they are experts in communication and consent.
-But today, they're going to be talking about loan working.
-Now, their business is all about making clinics compliant with the regulations under which we have to work in particular, in their case, the HCPC, the health, the health and care professionals Council, but that is irrelevant to you if you're an osteopath or a chiropractor, because those rules still apply if you're under the regulation of any other legislative body, really.
+It was, I think exactly a year ago that we had Sarah Tribe and Sandra Harding on the show to talk to us about communications and consent.
+They're both chartered physios, they have a business called HCPG, and they are experts in communication and consent.
+But today, they're going to be talking about lone working.
+Now, their business is all about making clinics compliant with the regulations under which we have to work, in particular, in their case, the HCPC, the Health and Care Professionals Council, but that is irrelevant to you if you're an osteopath or a chiropractor, because those rules still apply if you're under the regulation of any other legislative body, really.
 So without me waffling on any further, let me turn to say hello to Sarah and to Sandra.
 Great to have you with us.
 How are you?

 Hello.
 We're very well.
 Thank you.
 Yeah, it's lovely to be back again.
-I can't believe how quickly yours God
+I can't believe how quickly the year's gone.

-HCP G briefly just give us a quick overview of what ACP G does.
+Give us a quick overview of what HCPG does.

-Basically, Sarah and I, as you mentioned, both chartered physios.
+Basically, Sarah and I, as you mentioned, are both chartered physios.
 And really what we say is lots of people have unconscious incompetence.
-They don't know what they don't know about standards and regulations.
+They don't know about standards and regulations.
 We're aiming to make you consciously incompetent, so you know what you don't know.
-And then we're here to help you sorted out so that if anything happens anywhere in your business, you've got a portfolio of evidence that suppose that shows that you are compliant around the standards and the regulations.
-And as you quite rightly says, Then, whilst we obviously look at HCPC, and CSP, chastity, physio in particular, all the standards and regs follow the same Health Care Act.
-So we all need to be considering these things.
-Anyway.
+And then we're here to help you sort it out, so that if anything happens anywhere in your business, you've got a portfolio of evidence that shows that you are compliant around the standards and the regulations.
+And as you quite rightly said, Steven, whilst we obviously look at HCPC, and CSP, Chartered Society of Physio in particular, all the standards and regs follow, the same Health Care Act.
+So we all need to be considering these things, anyway.

-Through years ago, this was during the sort of year or two after the Gulf War, everyone took the mickey out.
-So I think it was Donald Rumsfeld, because he said, there are unknown unknowns.
+A few years ago, this was during the sort of year or two after the Gulf War, everyone took the mickey out.
+So I think it was Donald Rumsfeld, because he said, there are known knowns.
 And there are unknown knowns.
 And there are unknown unknowns.
 And we don't even know what it is.
 We don't know.
 Everyone took the mickey out of him about that.
-But actually, it's perfectly true, isn't it, and it's great to have somebody helping us to, to find our way around all this regulation.
-But you're gonna talk about loan working today in terms of regulation we get what we're going to do is Sarah and I are going to go through some sort of five or six key points that we think are really important to consider when your loan peoples some takeaways to really think about, and then we thought at the end, we could do some questions and answers, any one that comes up in the chat.
-And anything that we haven't covered or any areas of queries, and so on low working yet it isn't it is under their loan working is basically what Sal and I are all about is keeping you your patients and your staff safe.
-And obviously long working is a key part of that.
+But actually, it's perfectly true, isn't it, and it's great to have somebody helping us to find our way around all this regulation.
+But you're going to talk about lone working today, in terms of regulation?

+What we're going to do is, Sarah and I are going to go through some sort of five or six key points that we think are really important to consider when your alone, some takeaways to really think about, and then we thought at the end, we could do some questions and answers, any one that comes up in the chat.
+And anything that we haven't covered or any areas of queeries.
+And lone working is basically what Sarah and I are all about, is keeping you, your patients and your staff safe.
+And obviously lone working is a key part of that.